 Have you ever wondered about the sites the general public do not get to see in Egypt?
 Or dreamed about the treasures that almost no one has access to?
 For the first time ever and in cooperation with leading experts in the field of archaeology & Egyptology, Archaeological Paths company will take visitors to the sites that have changed our understating of the ancient Egyptian civilization.
 The visitors will meet three legends of Egyptology and visit active excavation sites that might surprise all of us soon with new, groundbreaking discoveries.
 Exploring Egypt in such a unique way has never been offered before.

-Visit Egypt with the three leading Egyptologists: Dr. Zahi Hawass – world's most famous archaeologist and Egypt’s Former Minister of Antiquities, Dr. Mostafa Waziri – Director General of Antiquities of Upper Egypt, and Dr. Tarek El-Awady – Director General of Egyptian Museum in Alexandria and former director of Grand Egyptian Museum in Cairo.
+Visit Egypt with the three leading Egyptologists: Dr. Zahi Hawass – world's most famous archaeologist and Egypt’s Former Minister of Antiquities, Dr. Mostafa Waziri – Head of the Supreme Council of Antiquities, and Dr. Tarek El-Awady – Director General of Egyptian Museum in Alexandria and former director of Grand Egyptian Museum in Cairo.
 Our team of experts will introduce you to ancient Egypt and will give you archaeological insights that you cannot find anywhere else.
 They will show you the latest discoveries and new findings coming from Egypt!
 During meetings with our group, the special guests will answer all of your questions.

 November 4-17, 2018

 World's most famous Egyptologist.
 For over 20 years he held all the keys to the Egyptian antiquities – first as a Secretary General of the Supreme Council of Antiquities and later as a Minister of State for Antiquities.
 Dr. Hawass will join us for the sightseeing of the most important attractions highlighted in our itinerary.
 Moreover, he will give us a private multimedia lecture and present the newest research and excavations which have been recently made in Egypt.